 Make the filling

-- Add the ground turkey, chili powder, cumin, paprika, garlic powder, oregano, salt and pepper and cook to break up the turkey until no pink remains, about 5 minutes.
+- Add the ground turkey, chili powder, cumin, paprika, garlic powder, oregano, salt, and pepper and cook to break up the turkey until no pink remains, about 5 minutes.
 Add the fire roasted tomatoes and black beans and stir to combine then remove the mixture from the heat.

 Stuff and roll

 - Place the tortillas on a microwave safe plate and cover them with a damp paper towel.
 Microwave them on high for 30 minutes then flip the stack over and microwave for another 30 seconds to make them softer and more pliable to work with.
+Or choose the stovetop or oven method in this tutorial on how to soften tortillas for enchiladas.

-- Spread 1/4 cup of the enchilada sauce in the bottom of the prepared baking dish.
+- Spread ¼ cup of the enchilada sauce in the bottom of the prepared baking dish.

 - Fill each tortilla evenly with the ground turkey mixture and and lots of cheese, then roll them up tightly and place seam side down in the baking dish.
 Omit the cheese if you plan on topping them with our dairy-free cashew queso at the end.